jerickjoe111/launch-school/RB129/concepts_examples.md

   end
 end

-Board.total_squares # we call class method on the class object
+p Board.total_squares # we call class method on the class object
 ```

 ## `self`